StirlingLabs/GithubNugetAuthAction/README.md

 ## ⚠️ Warning

 - This Action writes the PAT value to disk in plain text... because NuGet requires that on linux.
-- Please ensure that you scope the PAT to only read packages *and that you are prepared to accept the risk of the PAT escaping*.
+- Please ensure that you scope the PAT to only read packages *and that you are prepared to accept the risk of the PAT escaping.*

 ## 🚀 Quickstart